 Intra-Uterine Insemination (IUI)

-Please note that I do not offer this product or service.
-This page is for information purposes only.
+Please note that I do not offer IUI and this page is for information purposes only.
 I do however offer acupuncture to assist with the IUI process.